 Faculty are encouraged to build up anticipation for their sessions through our online member forum, PhyzForum!

-The Annual Assembly has a presence on several social media channels and is always looking to creatively engage attendees.
-Please log on to share why you are excited for the 2019 Annual Assembly!
+The Annual Assembly has a presence on several social media channels and is looking to continually engage attendees.
+Please log on to share why you are excited for the 2021 Annual Assembly.

 Faculty Frequently Asked Questions